sfiera/mactech/displays.rst

      * 42px
      * 39px

-.. [#iigs] Was the IIgs the first to use DA-15, though?
 .. [#640x400] Some machines with low amounts of VRAM support a “640×400” mode, allowing 16-bit color at the cost of screen space.
 The parameters are the same as 640×480, letterboxing it by adding 40px